 Have you ever typed the wrong kind of information into the wrong cell?
 For example:

 It’s very easy to make these kinds of errors – and they may go unnoticed for a long time.
 Yet it takes only a minimal amount of data errors before the integrity of all the data has been compromised.

 What happens then is a reduction in confidence in that data, and in the outputs.
-When data becomes compromised, organisations will very quickly lose the confidence needed for effective decision making.
+When data becomes compromised, organisations will very quickly lose the assurance needed for effective decision-making.

 What that means is that the resulting data is inaccurate, which causes a chain reaction, giving all stakeholders the wrong asset information – information they'll be using to make critical decisions around asset management.

 When people use spreadsheets, they tend to develop their own links, formulae, charts, and even macros, creating a single-person dependency.
 When the spreadsheet creator gets sick, goes on holiday, or leaves the organisation, their knowledge of that automation goes with them.
 If that knowledge isn't passed on, it can cause severe problems; specifically, a reduction in the quality of data, especially when spreadsheet macros require editing.